sarahciston/codingcare/posts/0critintro.md

 Computation requires information to take on its formation.
 Its orderly logic is a shape imposed by and a reflection of the world, both at once.
 It requires contortion to represent us.
 Sarah Sharma reminds us, as the Broken Machines who do not quite fit these regimes: "to represent is also to be filed away." [@sharmaManifestoBrokenMachine2020] To understand through computation is to reduce to logics of categorization.[@crawfordAtlasAIPower2021] This is why we must imagine new forms — and this is why it is so hard to imagine new forms.

+[//]: # "does this belong in intersectional AI?"

 >"frictioned technologies" @hamraieCripTechnoscienceManifesto2019a
 Those left unsupported by infrastructures and representations know in deeply embodied ways how to talk about this where others may not (yet) feel any friction as they move through systems that easily contain their forms.
 Crip theory has figured out how to talk about this where other [XXX]

+>"highlight the skills, wisdom, resources, and hacks disabled people utilize for navigating and altering inaccessible worlds.
+In pushing crip technoscience as a field of research and a practice of critical 'knowing-making', we conjure frictional practices of access production, acknowledging that science and technology can be used to both produce and dismantle injustice."

+Reminds us that disabled people are not minoritized users of technologies created by experts but instead are experts themselves at actively adapting technologies to their needs.

+>"In contrast to dominant forms of knowing-making for disability, we invoke crip technoscience to describe politicized practices of noncompliant knowing-making: world-building and world-dismantling practices by and with disabled people and communities that respond to intersectional systems of power, privilege, and oppression by working within and around them."
+>"Disabled people design our own tools and environments, whether by using experiential knowledge to adapt tools for daily use or by engaging in professional design practices.
+Crip technoscience conjures long histories of daily adaption and tinkering with built environments."

+- "centers disabled people as knowers and makers"
+- sees "access as friction" beyond inclusion and into material experimentation and political action that highlights the frictions of inaccessible
+- "interdependence as political technology" to shift the goals of tech design away from independence and toward entanglement and kinship building
+- disability justice

+Louise Hickman's ethnographic work on the ethics of access foregrounds access workers' key role in the production of crip technoscientific knowledge.
+She examines the highly customized dictionaries developed by her own Communication Access Real-Time Translation operator working in academic spaces, in order to show how their captioning work for the d/Deaf and hard of hearing community is "both the practice of crip technoscience as well as its product."
+Hickman highlights the collaborative, embedded nature of the work and the crip technoscience emphasis on "knowledge-from-below." @hickmanTranscriptionWorkPractices2019a
+[CITEMingus]

 <!-- trauma -->
 <!-- indigenous research methods -->